Update: As per the Qantas website, LATAM is set to leave the oneworld alliance on October 1, 2020.

 American and Oneworld will be scrambling with the departure of LATAM to Delta.
 American had a huge strategic and competitive advantage in South America which it is now losing.
 The airline isn’t particularly strong in either Europe or Asia compared to its competitors, but they could at least rely on South America.

 Now, that is all changing.
 So what now for American?
-And did Delta overpay its investment in LATAM just to stick to American?
+And did Delta overpay its investment in LATAM just to stick it to American?
 Will be interesting to see how this all plays out.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.